‘Justice League’ is the DC movie we need, but not the one we deserved

-This is in no small part due to the fantastic cast.
-Affleck continues to prove himself as a worthy Batman as well as Gadot who brings in her maternal warmth and passion that has made her a fan favorite.
+This is, in no small part, due to the fantastic cast.
+Affleck continues to prove himself as a worthy Batman, as well as Gadot who brings in her maternal warmth and passion that has made her a fan favorite.
 Similarly, the Flash, Cyborg and Aquaman all have times to shine and no one feels too underutilized.
-Superman, without giving anything too major away, is easily the best he has been in the DCEU so far and Henry Cavill can finally be put up there amongst one of the best to portray the character.
+Superman, without giving anything too major away, is easily the best he has been in the DCEU so far and Henry Cavill can finally be placed among those who have had the privledge to portray the character.

 While not as flawed as previous DCEU installments, “Justice League” may actually be the most disappointing.
 Overall, the biggest problem with this movie is that it feels rushed.
 The just-under two hours runtime may help create a quicker-paced experience, but this is at the cost of losing a lot of smoothness within the narrative.
 The first act especially is incredibly rushed, introducing characters in the DCEU’s trademark choppily-edited ways and only giving the bare minimum to their motivation or backstory.
 Even though this film is not meant to act as a backstory for any of these characters, with so many introduced, another 20 or 30 minutes could’ve been added to fill up the gaps.